 Last year I did a blog post last Christmas with ideas of affordable pressie for beauty geeks and foodies.
+A gift that’s certain to delight its recipient is one of the fruit baskets from Gift Tree, especially for the foodies out there!
 It was a hit, so, here’s 2016’s version.

 Please note: I still reckon last year’s post had cracking recommendations so definitely check that out.
 Oh, I’m about to recommend a new twist on the Go Vino glasses.

 I adore Bonbon Vegan.
 This Kiwi (Whakatane) beauty range is all 100% vegan, natural and unprocessed.
 Nice. (more…)

 Skinfood sent me these goodies to review.
 I know.
 How lucky am I?

 Backing up the bus a little, 2016 has been, unintentionally, the year of using mainly natural-based skincare.
 I’ve been unashamedly flirting with a bunch of different brands and I’m loving it.
 Why?
 I’m delighted with how my skin has responded and, big claim: I reckon the aging clock has slowed down.
 So, with this reasonably new-found love of natural-based skincare, when Skinfood asked me if I’d like to review some of their products, I replied with GUSTO.
 “Yes please!!!!!”
 I said (bloody extroverts and their exclamation marks).